Possible Peru: History

 In 2004, Toledo was accused of falsifying some of the signatures that had been collected on his behalf in the 2000 election.
 Police concluded that 78% of the signatures had been falsified.
 Further investigation revealed that the forged signatures had been produced by Toledo's sister, who was subsequently placed under house arrest.

 At the legislative elections held on 9 April 2006, the party won 4% of the popular vote and 2 out of 120 seats in Congress.

 According to Daniel Mora, one of the causes that led Possible Peru to the debacle was the arrogance of Alejandro Toledo.
 Later, Possible Peru supported the candidacy of Pedro Pablo Kuczynski, despite the fact that Possible Peru lost the registration by failing to pass the electoral threshold.
-On May 12, 2016, Carmen Omonte was withdrawn from the Lavajato Commission by her own ex-party Possible Peru.
+On 12 May 2016, Carmen Omonte was withdrawn from the Lavajato Commission by her own ex-party Possible Peru.
 At the same time, Judge Abel Concha decided to lift Alejandro Toledo's bank secrecy, this being part of the Ecoteva case trial.
-On March 12, 2017, Marcial Ayaipoma announced that Possible Peru will be liquidated by not passing the electoral fence, as mandated by the Law of Political Parties.
+On 12 March 2017, Marcial Ayaipoma announced that Possible Peru will be liquidated by not passing the electoral fence, as mandated by the Law of Political Parties.

 Possible Peru was dissolved in 2017 following its poor results at the 2016 general election, garnering 1.2% at national level.
+Toledo unsuccessfully attempted to refound the party under the name of Peruvian Chakana (Chacana Peruana).

 2006 elections

 Possible Peru's presidential candidate for the 2006 election, Rafael Belaúnde Aubry, along with the vice-presidential candidates, pulled out of the race on 31 January.
 However, a clash with the core of the party over the inclusion of some people in the congressional candidate list led to the withdrawal of his candidature.

 The previous candidate, businesswoman Jeannete Enmanuel Tejada also renounced her candidature one week after being selected following growing pressure from within certain parts of the Possible Peru party, due to her political inexperience.

-Belaúnde Aubry was until recently leader of another party, Acción Popular, which was founded by his father and former president, Fernando Belaúnde Terry, and was invited by Possible Peru to represent the party in the elections.
+Belaúnde Aubry was until recently leader of another party, Popular Action, which was founded by his father and former president, Fernando Belaúnde Terry, and was invited by Possible Peru to represent the party in the elections.